sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 ### Abstract
 **be sure to indicate that the study is focused on the U.S.**

-This is now made clear by specifying that it's the USA NPN.
+This is now made clear by specifying that it's the USA National Phenology Network.

 **L26-29: models performed best when applied to the same data with which they were built – you attribute this to scale…though other things could be at play here, such as local adaptation and species’ sensitivity to different forcing variables varying across the range.**